harleysmodernlife/VERN/AGENT_GUIDES/README.md

 - Use clear, descriptive language—assume the reader is new to the project.
 - Document any gotchas, caveats, or lessons learned in the relevant guide.
 - Reference [KNOWN_ISSUES_AND_GOTCHAS.md](../KNOWN_ISSUES_AND_GOTCHAS.md) for system-wide caveats.
+- **For LLM-powered agents:**
+  - Document how context is passed and managed.
+  - Describe fallback/error handling for LLM failures.
+  - Note how tool-calling is triggered from LLM plans (if implemented).

 ---